postgrespro/mamonsu/README.rst

     level = INFO

 These are the main mamonsu settings to get started.
 You can also fine-tune other mamonsu settings.
-At https://postgrespro.ru/products/extensions/mamonsu you can find example of configuration file for mamonsu with all available parameters.
+At https://postgrespro.ru/products/extensions/mamonsu you can find an example of the configuration file for mamonsu with all available parameters.

-Bootstrap DDL for monitoring (if you want to monitoring without superuser rights)
+Bootstrap DDL for monitoring (if you want to monitor without superuser rights)

-Create non-privileged user (for example 'mamonsu')
+Create a non-privileged user (for example 'mamonsu')

 .. code-block:: bash